It was Christmas Day, brunch was over, presents were opened, and little did I know my best present of the day was still to come.

 Despite the Mission’s beauty, I found it challenging to photograph.
 The following set of images illustrated just one of several issues a photographer will need to consider when photographing the church.

 Getting the entire Mission in a photograph is difficult.
 The first photo was taken standing almost directly in front of the Mission.
-I felt the image appeared lopsided and heavily weighted to the left due to the long flat building extending from the right side.

 Next, I moved to the left (west) side of the church to photograph it with only slightly better results.